 A 2017 SmartMove survey revealed that 53% of landlords across the United States report experiencing lower than 10% of tenant turnover—with the exception of the Southeast, where 63% of landlords experience such stability.
 But what about the other portion of landlords (47%) who deal with a larger average tenant turnover rate?
 Research suggests that in order to avoid tenant turnover, they need to upgrade their rental properties with in-demand amenities such as on-site washer and dryer units.
 They also need to keep rent fairly priced, maintain the property, and respond to tenant requests in a timely manner.

 One of the best ways to lower your average tenant turnover rate is to run comprehensive screening on rental applicants.
 The more you know about your prospective renters, the easier it is to land a long-term tenant.
 Thorough tenant screening processes can help you get a higher quality tenant with a longer average tenure in your rental unit.
-TransUnion SmartMove offers detailed reports that including a credit history check, eviction history check, and rental criminal background check so you can find the right fit for your rental property.
+TransUnion SmartMove offers detailed landlord credit check and reports that include a credit history check, eviction history check, and rental criminal background check so you can find the right fit for your rental property.